Another 48 Hrs.

 Another 48 Hrs. is a 1990 American buddy cop action comedy film directed by Walter Hill and starring Eddie Murphy, Nick Nolte, Brion James, Andrew Divoff, and Ed O'Ross.
 It is the sequel to the 1982 film 48 Hrs.
 Nolte reprises his role as San Francisco police officer Jack Cates, who has 48 hours to clear his name from a manslaughter charge.
 To do so, he again needs the help of Reggie Hammond (Murphy), who is a newly released convict.
 At the same time, a mastermind who calls himself the Ice Man has hired a pair of bikers to kill Reggie, while a rogue member of the gang (Divoff) is out to kill Jack for the death of his brother from the previous installment.

+Another 48 Hrs. was released by Paramount Pictures on June 8, 1990.
+The film received negative reviews from critics but was a success at the box office grossing $153.5 million against a $50 million budget.